Dear readers of ADxS.org, please forgive the disruption.

 • Addressing the MR or GR

-In this process, the receptors retreat into the cell nucleus and can then no longer be addressed.
+The receptors retract into the cell nucleus and can then no longer be addressed.
 This causes a reduction in receptor activity.

-• There direct or indirect interaction with specific glucocorticoid response elements (GRE) in nuclear DNA
+• There direct or indirect interaction with specific glucocorticoid response elements (GRE) in the nuclear DNA

 e.g. from